 - SKU: Store Keeping Unit or SKU is a name used to identify a product or service in inventory management or accounting systems.
 You can use this as an alternative name for your addon and it will be used as the Product Name in the accounting system.

 - Accounting code: This field captures your Accounting systems' General Ledger Account code/name.
 When product information is synced to the Accounting system, the product-specific information will be synced with this account as captured here.
 This is a mandatory field.
 You cannot proceed with accounting integration if this field is left blank.

-- Accounting category: The Accounting Category captures product specific additional metadata or categorization for reporting purpose in the accounting systems (such as regions you are selling to or branches you are selling from).
+- Accounting category: The Accounting Category captures product-specific additional metadata or categorization for reporting purposes in the accounting systems (such as regions you are selling to or branches you are selling from).
 It should be entered in a specific format: E.g. Region: Northern.